IRA Capital Raise Made Easy

 STEP 3: COMPLETE INVESTMENT PAPERWORK

 A Subscription Agreement will be presented in a turn-key electronic package via Docusign with the purchase authorization form.
 Investors must review, then click to sign.
-Once Equity Trust receives a receipt of retirement funds and the investor approved subscription documents, the investor is placed into their fund.
+Once Equity Institutional Services receives a receipt of retirement funds and the investor approved subscription documents, the investor is placed into their fund.

-Account setup can be done quickly online – 15 minutes.
+Account setup with Equity Institutional Services can be done quickly online – 15 minutes.

 FUND THE ACCOUNT